chap0o/second-config/README.md

-# .config
+# config 2
-current config using EndeavourOS and bspwm
+second config using EndeavourOS and bspwm